Tees Cottage Pumping Station

 Tees Cottage Pumping Station: the 1904 beam engine house and filter beds.

 Tees Cottage Pumping Station is a Victorian pumping station complex at Broken Scar on the A67 near Low Coniscliffe just west of Darlington.
 The site dates from 1849, and was built to provide drinking water for Darlington and the surrounding area.
 It is a scheduled monument housing two completely original pumping engines in fully working order: a 1904 beam engine, built by Teasdale Brothers of Darlington, which is still steamed using its original 1902 Lancashire boilers; and a rare 1914 two-cylinder gas internal-combustion engine, the largest such engine surviving in Europe.
 Both engines can be seen in operation on certain weekends through the year, using their original pumps to pump water from the River Tees into the adjacent filter beds.

 Origin of the site

-The Darlington Gas & Water Company was incorporated by Act of Parliament on 11 May 1849.
+The Darlington Gas and Water Company was incorporated by an act of Parliament, the Darlington Gas and Waterworks Act 1849 (12 & 13 Vict. c. viii), on 11 May 1849.
 The shareholders of the company included Edmund Backhouse, Alfred Kitching, Henry Pease, Joseph Pease and other prominent townsmen.
 The company engineer was Thomas Hawksley.

 The company had secured permission to extract water from the River Tees, and came to an arrangement with George Thomas Allan of Blackwell Grange to build a waterworks on part of his Tees Cottage estate, located on the north bank of the river, two miles west of the town.
-Within a year of the Act of Parliament being passed, the waterworks had been built to Hawksley's designs and was supplying water to the town.
+Within a year of the act of Parliament being passed, the waterworks had been built to Hawksley's designs and was supplying water to the town.